 Many veterinarians would agree that at a minimum, animals should have an annual fecal examination performed.
 Fecal examinations are advantageous.
 By having a fecal examination performed, you will know if your cat has intestinal parasites.
 If she does, you may need to change her environment and access to other animals.
 You will also know what type of parasites she has so the proper medication will be selected to kill all of them.

 GERIATRIC OR 'SENIOR' SCREENING

-Many veterinarians are starting to recommend screening tests for our older pets.
+Many veterinarians recommend screening tests for our older pets.
 Just as we have our cholesterol and blood pressure checked more often as we grow older, it is suggested our older pets need some routine checks too.
 Diabetes mellitus, kidney disease, and some hormonal diseases occur much more frequently in older animals.
 To test for these conditions and identify them before severe and/or irreversible damage is done, blood tests and sometimes radiographs are helpful.
 An abnormal result means we can diagnose and treat the condition early.
 Normal results are helpful in giving us a baseline with which we can compare future results.

 Many of our older animals are also on medications and may require tests to evaluate the medication level and/or potential harmful effects on various organs.

 Oral health is also extremely important in our older pets, so they may require more frequent dental check-ups.

 If you have an older cat, discuss these options with your veterinarian.